ioBroker/ioBroker.javascript/README.md

 ### 7.0.2 (2023-03-13)
 * (bluefox) Breaking change: all usages of `jsonata` must be rewritten to use promises.
-* (bluefox) Breaking change: all blockly scripts with `jsonata` blocks must de changed (just move some blocks) and saved anew.
+* (bluefox) Breaking change: all blockly scripts with `jsonata` blocks must be changed (just move some blocks) and saved anew.
 * (bluefox) Extended `createState` command with possibility to create aliases.
 * (bluefox) Corrected CRON card in rules
 * (bluefox) Added additional options to show the attributes of object in blockly